simbody/simbody/README.md

 We give the linear algebra dependencies to you, and Windows comes with the visualization dependencies.

 1. Download and install Microsoft Visual Studio.
-If using an Express (free) version, use *Visual Studio Express 2013 for Windows Desktop* or *Visual C++ 2010 Express*.
+If using an Express (free) version, use *Visual Studio Express 2013 for Windows Desktop*.
 2. Download and install CMake.
 3. If you want to build API documentation, download and install Doxygen as well.